spsforks/QB64-Wiki/PRINT-USING.md

 *Explanation:* The *Salesperson:* text precedes the formatted data.
 The name lengths will change the length of the string template accordingly so columns will not all line up.
 If \  \ was used, the columns would stay the same, but parts of some names might be lost.
 If the box or sales values exceed 3 digits, a comma is used in the value every 3 digits.

-*Example 2:* How to display formatting symbols as normal text using underscores in a PRINT USING template.
+How to display formatting symbols as normal text using underscores in a PRINT USING template.

 ```vb